sezinata/MANE/README.md

 torch	0.4.1
 Python 3.5

 Compatible with both cuda and cpu devices, depending on the user choice through arg_parser file.
-Also compatible with python 2 and python 3.
+Also compatible with python2 and python3.